floriandejonckheere/utu-thesis/thesis/chapters/01-introduction.typ

 // Explanation of the research methodology used

-To answer the first and second research question, a literature study is conducted.
+A literature study is conducted to answer the first and second research question.
+For the first research question, the study aims to find a definition of the modular monolith architecture, and to list the advantages and disadvantages of the architecture based on existing literature.
-The literature study lists relevant literature, and reviews the history and evolution of modular monolith architectures, and summarizes the state of the art in automated modularization technologies.
+For the second research question, the state of the art in automated modularization technologies is reviewed and summarized.

-Subsequently, the most appropriate automated technology is chosen, and a proposed solution is implemented for a given use case.
+The third research question is answered by choosing the most appropriate automated technology, and implementing it for a given use case.
-Based on certain key criteria, the proposed solution is compared to manual modularization efforts.
+The implementation is then evaluated based on quantitative and qualitative metrics, and compared to manual modularization efforts.

-// TODO: list the key criteria
+// TODO: list the metrics

 Finally, the findings are summarized, and an outlook on future work is given.